 Nutritional Support For Your Psyche

 Fluctuating blood sugar levels are a common trigger of mental health challenges.
-If you find yourself craving sweets, coffee and/or cigarettes (all of which can affect your blood sugar levels) then this may be an issue for you.
+If you find yourself craving sweets, coffee and/or cigarettes (all of which can affect your blood sugar levels) this may be an issue for you.

 - Difficulty concentrating